 Living Traditions of Hong Kong

 Every old culture has some traditions that continue to live and make it unique.
 My first introduction to Chinese culture was through the practice of Feng Shui.
 The small little things that are supposed to bring prosperity and ward off bad spirits.
 It is like the Chinese version of our own Vaastu Shastra.
-I want to see how Feng Shui is still practiced in Hong Kong – do people consult the Feng Shui experts when they built those tall skyscrapers.
+I want to see how Feng Shui is still practiced – do people consult the Feng Shui experts when they built those tall skyscrapers.

 Ancient Chinese medicines also fascinate me.
 They have a solution for almost every human problem through herbs.
 I am not sure if I would consult them for my problems but I want to see those herbs filled medicine shops.
 Herbs not only carry their own smells but also the smell of a long-standing tradition and knowledge system.